mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 * Urgent issues \(bug, customer request/dealbreaker\): Acknowledged within 24 hours
 * General issues: Acknowledged within 48 hours

 There are a number of variables at play, such as review process, current workload, and type of work required which makes it difficult to provide a hard and fast time-frame for completion.

-A rough guideline is between 3 and 5 days for the writing/editing portion of the work and 2 - 3 weeks for larger projects (these projects might be moved to Jira if required).
+Large projects might be moved to Jira if required.

 **Assignees**

 Documentation does not have to be written by the Technical Product Writer/s.
 You can raise an issue, complete the requirement, and submit a Pull Request.
-For less urgent work, if no reply has been received within 48 hours, please ping @justinegeffen in GitHub.
+For less urgent work, if no reply has been received within 48 hours, please ping @justinegeffen or @amyblais in GitHub.

 **Community Involvement**

 We really want the community to own the docs as much as possible.
-In light of this, please mark your issue as “Help Wanted” so that community members are able to identify work that they’re able to assist with.
+In light of this, please mark your issue as **Help Wanted** so that community members are able to identify work that they’re able to assist with.

 If your documentation request/issue applies to a repository other than *mattermost/docs*, you can use the **Docs Needed** and **Editor Review** labels and/or ping @justinegeffen or @amyblais.